maheshrajanna/Openshift/README.md

-# Objects in Kubernetes
+# Understanding Objects

-1. Kubernetes Pod
+1. POD
     * Group of one or more containers that are always co-located, co-scheduled, and run in a shared context
     * Containers in the same pod have the same hostname
     * Each pod is isolated by Process ID (PID) namespace, Network namespace, Interprocess Communication (IPC) namespace